 Hungary Travel Guide

-The Hungarians are descended from the Magyars of Russia, and the country has at various points been ruled by the Mongols, the Austrians, and the Communists.
-This provides for a wealth of historical attractions within the Hungarian countryside, and in its cosmopolitan capital, Budapest.
+The Hungarians are descended from the Magyars of Russia, and the country has at various points been ruled by the Mongols, the Austrians, and the Soviet Union.
+This provides for a wealth of historical attractions within the Hungarian countryside and in its cosmopolitan capital, Budapest.

 Indeed, almost every holiday in Hungary begins in this elegant city, a bohemian metropolis with plenty of attractions in the form of museums, monuments, and historic buildings.
 Budapest comes alive after dark, with a riotous and romantic nightlife and a restaurant scene that offers something for every traveller.